GunnerLab/MCCE_Benchmarking/README.md

 Experimental data source details; to be kept in data folder.

 ### Folder `clean_pdbs`:
-Holds the prepared pdb files which reside inside a folder with the same pdbid in upper case.
+Holds the prepared pdb files, which reside inside a folder with the same pdbid in upper case.
 ```
 	data/clean_pdbs/
 	├── book.txt		# Q_BOOK in the code